 Off-Road Fuel Cell Vehicle Analysis and Development with a Model-Based Design Approach 2020-01-1170

 Fuel cell and battery electric powertrains are maturing zero-emission technologies expected to complement each other in the future.
 At present, battery electric powertrains have emerged competitive for urban light-duty transportation while fuel cell powertrains have emerged competitive in heavy-duty commercial transportation, alongside conventional internal combustion engine propulsion.
-This paper assesses the benefit for fuel cell powertrains in off-road vehicles, taking into account current and target industry data for the various powertrain components.
+This paper assesses the benefit for fuel cell powertrains in off-road vehicles, taking into account current and target industry data for powertrain components.
 Specific emphasis is placed on three important aspects, namely driving range, vehicle weight, and vehicle cost.
-Additionally, owing to the increased performance demands of off-road vehicles such as high gradeability and payload capacity, the paper evaluates the merits of a two-speed transmission in comparison to a single speed transmission under drive cycle and performance testing scenarios.
+A model-based design approach is then adopted to size the powertrain to meet a set of performance requirements.
+Owing to the high performance demands of off-road vehicles such as high gradeability and payload capacity, the paper evaluates the merits of a two-speed transmission in comparison to a single speed transmission under drive cycle and performance testing scenarios.
 A detailed fuel cell model is adopted and validated with real vehicle test data, also from which a highly scalable energy management system is systematically developed.
 This work adds to a growing industry effort towards zero-emission electrification of off-road vehicles.

 Tom Kigezi, Bill Insup Kim, Tommi Jokela, Bo Gao